Best Soil for Growing Cannabis: Indoor and Outdoor

 SetupRecommended MediumpH TargetNotes

-Outdoor in-groundNative soil amended with compost + perlite6.0–7.0Test pH before planting
+Outdoor in-groundNative soil amended with compost + perlite6.0–7.0Test pH before planting; soil improves each season

 Hydro/rockwoolRockwool or hydro system5.5–6.0Highest learning curve, fastest growth